phillycocoa/website/content/meeting-agenda.md

 > Showcase the differences between iOS 9 and iOS 10 push notification functions.
 How to make the push notifications compatible for both iOS 9 and iOS 10.
 Migration from iOS 9 to iOS 10.

-### Visualizing gravity through Einstein’s general relativity: A Swift Playground
+### Visualizing gravity through Einstein’s general relativity: A Swift Playground, Hanjie Liu (Hollis)

 > For this year’s WWDC student scholarship submission, I wrote a Swift Playground that simplifies and visualizes the gravitational effect of masses in the context of general relativity.
 I’ll demo the interactive visualization, show how a learner can code on iPad to change the behavior of the simulation, and walk through the technologies I used to build this playground.